Information for Providers – NCAPOP

 Service User Network (SUN) members consider the involvement of patients in designing a clinical audit as an important factor for ensuring that the audit contains patient-focused metrics and reports results that are relevant for patients.

-42% of surveyed providers include outcome measures for questions/topics that have been specifically raised by patients.
+Providers include outcome measures for questions/topics that have been specifically raised by patients.
 These questions were designed with input from patient/parent/public representatives who formed part of the clinical audit’s steering committee, through the use of patient surveys or by addressing frequently asked questions from service users.
 SUN members advised that the process of discussion and co-production should be reflected in the results so that it is clear for patients that these sections are targeted at them.

 Strategies for involving patients/public representatives (with examples):